 Did you see the S-word in my post title?
 Did the word “strategy” make your stomach churn?
 For some reason, many people, especially Christian women, believe “Biblical”, “strategy” and “blog” cannot co-exist in the same sentence.
+If you want to grow your Christian blog, you may need a strategy attitude adjustment.

 I’m not sure why this attitude exists.
 Maybe because we think “strategy” equals “manipulation”.
 Or perhaps “self-promotion.”